nvolungis/videoplayer1/readme.md

 - Get the legnth of the video and slice it up into x-length segments (called moments in my code)
 - Create an object for each moment with a start, end, plays, and index property
-- shove them an an array.
+- shove them on an array.

 #### Run Time